 Homeless do not always live on the streets

-Homeless people often find creative ways to sustain their lives.
+In other words, homeless people often find creative ways to sustain their lives.
 They could be living at a friend or relative’s place, airports, deserted cabin in the woods, churches, car or even storage lockers.

 Homeless does not means Uneducated

-There are many reasons how a person can become homeless.
-We often assume that a homeless person is uneducated or unemployable.
+Above all, we often assume that a homeless person is uneducated or unemployable.
 Quite contradictory to that, many homeless people are college graduates and professionals who are fighting terrible times.

 Homeless does not either mean Criminals

 Hollywood and TV shows make homeless people look dangerous.
-Sadly, they are depicted as murderers and rapists, which is far from real.
+Subsequently, they are depicted as murderers and rapists, which is far from real.
 An average homeless man has greater chances of being killed than being a murderer.

 Not all homeless people are jobless